ChaoticLeah/blog/content/post/roblox-world-procgen/index.md

 ### What about the rest of the environment?

 Trees and stuff are under the "spawnables" thing that I said we would get into later.
-Each spawnable has a rareness, a y-offset, and a model (which also includes any scripts needed for this spawnable) Then it just places them randomly in position and rotation while making sure the models down is facing the slope of the terrain so everything doesn't feel too straight and the same.
+Each spawnable has a rareness, a y-offset, and a model (which also includes any scripts needed for this spawnable) Then it just places them randomly in position and rotation while making sure the models down is facing the slope of the terrain so everything doesn't feel too straight and repetitive.
 This allows me to add treasure chests, trees, abandoned houses, any nature stuff, and much more.

 ![The beach with some palmtrees on the shore](image-2.png)